cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 You can find them used everywhere.
 The Honeycomb yoke provide already (Switch) and (Multi), the radio panel is nice to have.

 In Microsoft Flight Simulator 2024, you MUST manualy start the Logitech Plugin.
 It’s noch automatically initialising with the start of MSFS 2024.
 Install the driver https://download01.logi.com/web/ftp/pub/techsupport/simulation/MSFS_Plugin_x64_Software_8.0.313.0.exe and run the exe before starting flight simulator 2024.
 So, if you have the plug-in installed, create a shortcut on the desktop with this adress and the start arguments at the end:
  “C:\Program Files\Logitech\Microsoft Flight Simulator Plugin\LogiMicrosoftFlightSimulator.exe” --run --force

-## MFD
-{{< notice tips>}}
-Multifunction display (MFD): Small screen (CRT or LCD) in an aircraft that can be used to display information to the pilot in numerous configurable ways.
-Often an MFD will be used in concert with a primary flight display.
-{{< /notice >}}

-They are really expensive for what it is [MFD panel](https://www.logitechg.com/en-ch/products/flight/flight-simulator-instrument-panel.html), try to grab them second hand!

-You can also use a touch panel or monitor and buy Air manager v4 (https://www.siminnovations.com/shop/air-manager-desktop/) to you simulate any panel on a touch screen monitor (USB) or iPad so you can avoid buying costly MFD.

-MFD can also be build, a raspberry pi, a 3D printed enclosure and air player

-Nice to Have:
-* The knobster can be build on your own but costs are really close to price asked...

 # Computer Software
 You need: